Meet the Repairers

 What he does:

 Ray brings years of experience from his time as an IT support officer at Loughborough University.
 At our Mountsorrel and Bradgate Arms events, he helps visitors with issues like poor performance, confusing settings, and mystery error messages.
-Recently, he helped revitalise an old Windows laptop by installing Linux—giving it a whole new life.

 Top tip: